O’Neil Global Cryptocurrency Weekly

 Please refer to the attached PDF for the full report.

-Brazil’s Bovespa index rose 3.2% last week and hit a new 52-week high.
-The index was shifted to a Confirmed Uptrend from an Uptrend Under Pressure.
-We recommend investors add risk in Brazilian equities
+• Brazil’s Bovespa index rallied 2.8% last week and hit a new all-time high.
+Support is along its 21-DMA (-3%).
+The index remains in a Confirmed Uptrend with three distribution days.
+We recommend investors add risk in Brazilian equities.

 O’Neil TMT Weekly